 Creating a Box Plot

-This walkthrough shows you how to set up a box plot chart which is also known as a box-and-whisker diagram.
-Box plots are used to summarize the distribution of data in a compact format.
+This walkthrough shows you how to set up a box plot chart, also known as a box-and-whisker diagram.
+Box plots are used to visualize at once several key indicators of how the data is distributed in a dataset.

 The following diagram shows the elements of a box plot chart.